flux-framework/dyad/README.md

 DYAD: DYnamic and Asynchronous Data Streamliner

+*Note: This fork includes significant enhancements created for a movie project, including comprehensive documentation and AI integration features.*

 DYAD aims to help sharing data files between producer and consumer job elements, especially within an ensemble or between co-scheduled ensembles.
 DYAD provides the service by two components: a FLUX module and a I/O wraper set.